ITNano/SkafferiTracker/README.md

 ## Running the server
 To start the server, simply run ``` node index.js ```.
 This will run on *port 1339*.
 If you want to specify a custom port, use ``` node index.js [portnumber] ```.

+## Extra utilities
+There is a tool called NodeAdmin that can be used to visualize databases and tables.
+A small wrapper script for this tool has been provided.
+In order to use it, first install nodeadmin with the command ```npm install nodeadmin```.
+Run the utility with the command ```node dbadmin.js``` and open [your local NodeAdmin](http://localhost:1338/nodeadmin).
+It runs on port 1338.